 Valencia 0-1 Atletico Madrid (Agg 2-5): Vicious volley from Adrian hands 10-man visitors progression to Europa League final

-The home side dominated the game, but were floored by an goal from the Spaniard after an hour and Diego Simeone's side march on
+The home side dominated the game, but was floored by a goal from the Spaniard after an hour and Diego Simeone's side marches on

 By Keeghann Sinanan

-The capital outfit, who lifted the trophy in 2010, have progressed by a 5-2 aggregate scoreline thanks to a superb smash-and-grab display at Mestalla.
+The capital outfit, which lifted the trophy in 2010, has progressed by a 5-2 aggregate scoreline thanks to an superb smash-and-grab display at Mestalla.

-Atletico were kept under severe pressure by Valencia for the best part of an hour, but a fantastic goal from Adrian calmed their nerves and set them on their way to victory.
+Atletico was kept under severe pressure by Valencia for the best part of an hour, but a superb goal from Adrian calmed its nerves and set them on its way to victory.

-The only blot on their performance was a late red card to Tiago, who will now miss the final after his involvement in a fracas following a penalty appeal.
+The only blot on its performance was a late red card to Tiago, who will now miss the final after his involvement in a fracas following a penalty appeal.

-Goals were definitely on the agenda for Valencia who, with a 4-2 deficit to overturn from the first-leg in the capital, set out their stall to attack right from the start.
+Goals were definitely on the agenda for Valencia who, with a 4-2 deficit to overturn from the first leg in the capital, set out to attack right from the start.

 The hosts had plenty of possession inside the opposition half during the opening exchanges, but the lack of a final ball prevented them from really testing Thibaut Courtois inside the Atletico goal.

-Diego Simeone’s side were barely able to get a kick, and were forced to keep all 11 men behind the ball as the pressure and tenacity from Valencia was relentless.
+Diego Simeone’s side was barely able to get a kick, and was forced to keep all 11 men behind the ball as the pressure and tenacity from Valencia was relentless.